JoeFannie/Polynomial-Regression/README.md

 # Polynomial-Regression
 polynomial regression for single variable
-I use 2 methods./n
+I use 2 methods.
-1. Gradient descent\n
+1. Gradient descent
-  The code includes main.py and Regression.py.\n
+  The code includes main.py and Regression.py.
-2. Directly solving the matrix equation by least quare\n The code includes LSmain.py and LSRegression.py.\n
+2. Directly solving the matrix equation by least quare
+  The code includes LSmain.py and LSRegression.py.
 3. I also use functions in lib to run the expriment.
-The code is Polyfit&&Lasso.py.\n
+The code is Polyfit&&Lasso.py.

 Since I use small group of data, so the second method is better and I put my results here\n
 1. Degree=3 Sample=10 Lamda=0\n